I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

-For any serious gamer a good gaming mouse provides stability and accuracy for the game they play.
-I switch between several mice based upon the game I'm playing.
-For FPS games I choose something that's super accurate and that doesn't have built-in acceleration.
+For any serious gamer, a good gaming mouse provides stability and accuracy for the game they play.
+I switch between several mice based on the game I'm playing.
+For FPS games I choose something with an accurate optical sensor which doesn't have built-in acceleration.

 For RTS games something like built-in acceleration can actually be a positive so knowing what games you'll play ahead of time can be the key to finding what's right for you.

 In the budget category of under $50 there's actually quite a few new gaming mice to look at.
 As someone who's used just about every single one of these I thought I'd give my input on which I think are the best value for your money.

 The Logitech G305 is one of my favorites right now for budgets.
 It's Lightweight (89 grams), wireless, has a small profile, and an incredibly good Hero Optical sensor.
 Yes, it's wireless, but the sensor and wireless are so responsive I don't notice the difference between the G305 and other wired gaming mice I have.
 You could use this on your favorite AAA title, at work, or even in a competitive round of Fortnite.

 Another great plus of the Hero Optical sensor is that it uses far less energy than previous options.
 You'll use a AA battery in this that lasts an extremely long time (Up to 250 Hours).
 For those who want an even lighter mouse, there is an optional AAA converter.

 Overall, I'll say this is a mouse I've definitely been waiting for.
 Cordless, extremely responsive and energy-efficient sensor, and lightweight.
 It's great for small to medium hands or passable in a claw grip for large hands.

 Now that I've talked about what to look for, here's a mouse that really appeals to me in today's gaming market.
 The Logitech G402 Hyperion Fury is the successor of the G400s and one of the all-time favorites in the MX518.